garygr2002/Rebalance/README.md

 ### Code

 The ticker code begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'F' (a fund that is available for rebalance), 'J' (a fund that is not available for rebalance), 'Q' (a single stock or bond), or 'X' (an exchange traded fund).
 I hope the use of the code is self-explanatory.
-The software assumes single stocks or bonds are not to be available for rebalance, but it assumes exchange-traded funds (ETFs) <b><i>are</i></b> available for rebalance.
+The software assumes single stocks or bonds are not available for rebalance, but it assumes exchange-traded funds (ETFs) <b><i>are</i></b> available for rebalance.

 ### Ticker